Bovhasselt/Virusgame/README.md

 ## Description of extension by student
 My extension ...

-## Description of SOLID decisions by student
+## Description of decisions related to SOLID principles by student
 My code structure ...